This post may contain affiliate links. Read the full disclosure here.

 Keeping a journal gives you an opportunity to have a reflective moment with your thoughts.
 Whether you’re writing down what you did the day before, how you’re feeling, what you’re grateful for, your goals, or just a stream of consciousness, journaling gives you a chance to organize your thoughts.

-I like to think of my journal as my reminder of what’s good in my life and what I still want to create.
-I use the Rachel Hollis Start Today journal.
-Every day you list 5 things you’re grateful for, 10 intentions for your life, and the number one goal you’re working toward.
+I like to think of my journal as a reminder of what’s good in my life and what I still want to create.
+Every day I like to list a few things I’m grateful for, my intentions for the day, goals I’m working toward, or just random thoughts.
 I find that in the chaos of everyday life, it’s nice to remember the point of it all, why it is that I’m working my butt off day after day, and all the amazing things I already have to be thankful for.

 Step 4: Do some energy work